acuminous/filby/README.md

 A *Projection* is a versioned view of one or more *Entities*, made available in the example application via a RESTful API.
 The implementor is responsible for writing the the projections, which will mostly be simple database to JSON transformations.

 ### Entity
-An *Entity* represents reference data.
+An *Entity* represents reference data items.
 Entities may be stand alone, or form an object graph.
-We use a holiday park as an example, in which the park entity has many calendar event entities.
+We use a holiday park as an example, in which a 'Park' entity has many 'Calendar Event' entities.
 If you are familiar with event sourcing, they are implemented as an aggregate of one or more *Data Frames*.
 The dependency between projections and entities must be explicitly stated so we can emit *Notifications* when a new data frame is added.

 ### Data Frame
 A *Data Frame* is a snapshot of an entity, associated with a *Change Set*.
 There are two types of data frame, 'POST' which adds a new snapshot at a point in time, and 'DELETE' which indicates the entity has been deleted.